Eugene De Rosa: Work

 Several of De Rosa's theatres are still standing, among them the 1000-seat Lafayette Theatre, Suffern (1924), an Adamesque building with a combination of French and Italian Renaissance influences ornamented in the Beaux Arts manner.
 An improvement scheme in 1927 added six distinctive opera boxes and further balcony seating.
 Unlike many others, the Lafayette was spared from demolition and multiplexing and continues to be used as a single-screen movie theatre.

-Another surviving work is the Broadway Theatre, New York (1924), originally "B. S. Moss's Colony Theatre".
+Another surviving work is the Broadway Theatre, built in New York City in 1924, and originally known as the "B. S. Moss's Colony Theatre".

-The Gallo Opera House, New York, built in 1927 for Fortune Gallo, was renamed as the Gallo Theatre, then Studio 52, and since 1977 has been well-known as Studio 54, a nightclub and theatre.
+Gallo Opera House in New York City, built in 1927 for Fortune Gallo, was renamed as the Gallo Theatre, then Studio 52, and since 1977 has been known as Studio 54, a nightclub and theatre.

-De Rosa's huge 2,800-seat St. George Theatre, St. George, Staten Island, begun in 1928, cost $500,000 for the theatre alone and was part of a greater development project (an office complex is attached) worth some $2,000,000.
-The theatre opened on December 4, 1929, only weeks after the Wall Street Crash of 1929, and remains in use.
+De Rosa's huge 2,800-seat St. George Theatre in St. George, Staten Island, begun in 1928, cost $500,000 for the theatre alone and was part of a greater development project (an office complex is attached) worth some $2,000,000.
+The theatre opened on December 4, 1929, only weeks after the Wall Street crash of 1929, and remains in use.
 It is now owned by St. George Theatre Restoration Inc., a non-profit organization which aims to restore the building and to develop it as a performing arts and cultural center.
 Most of the ornate interior was designed not by De Rosa but by Nestor Castro.